HONDA CB500X (2019 - 2021) Review

 EngineNext up: Reliability

 The parallel twin motor is equally happy for you to ride its torque, or slice through its smooth new gearbox and thrash the Charlie and Ewan out of it.
 The CB500X constantly surprises you with its pace, as its new twin-piped exhaust can rumbles and spits on and off the gas.
-Power delivery, throttle and new slip and assist clutch are Honda-light and delicate to the touch.
+Power delivery, throttle and new slip-and-assist clutch are Honda-light and delicate to the touch.
+The clutch has an anti-stall feature that makes this bike even better for new riders.

 Reliability & build qualityNext up: Value

 Honda’s CB500 range is extremely robust and mechanical problems are almost non-existent.
-Our single 2019 Honda CB500X owners' review awards the bike the full five stars overall.
+Our 2019 Honda CB500X owners' reviews show highly positive remarks.

 Value vs rivalsNext up: Equipment